cbergmeir/cc2425/practice2/README.md

   return imagefaces or save_image(output_URL)
 ```

-This is an example of code that detects faces using a pretrained classifier called `haarcascade_frontalface_default.xml` from the [OpenCV project](https://github.com/opencv/opencv/tree/4.x/data/haarcascades):
+The following is an example of code that detects faces using a pretrained classifier called `haarcascade_frontalface_default.xml` from the [OpenCV project](https://github.com/opencv/opencv/tree/4.x/data/haarcascades):

 ```
 import cv2